Help us match you with local pros in your area

 Ductwork Cleaning | $377-$942 |

-HVAC contractors in Oklahoma must be licensed by the Oklahoma Construction Industries Board.
-To complete HVAC work, a contractor can have an HVAC/R limited license (which lets them work only on small jobs) or an HVAC/R unlimited license (which lets them work on all jobs).
+In Oklahoma, HVAC contractors must be licensed by the Oklahoma Construction Industries Board.
+For HVAC work, a contractor can have an HVAC/R limited license (which lets them work only on small jobs) or an HVAC/R unlimited license (which lets them work on all jobs).
 Individuals must have four years of experience and must pass an exam to become fully licensed contractors.
 Also check a company's reviews and complaints on sites such as Yelp, Google Reviews, and the Better Business Bureau (BBB).
-Pick a company with positive feedback and stories of satisfied customers.
+Pick a company with glowing feedback and stories of satisfied customers.

-Always make sure you understand what a company’s process is like.
-When HVAC repairs are needed, ask your provider to explain which parts need replacement and explain why.
-Confirm that your technician will clean and test the full system at the end of the job to verify proper operation.
+Make sure you understand the details of your project before starting.
+For HVAC repairs, have your provider list which parts need replacement and why.
+Confirm that your technician will clean and test the system after the repair to ensure that everything works.
 When replacing your HVAC system, ask your installation company to provide details on the new features, estimated installation time, energy efficiency, model, and brand.
-Before work begins, make sure you understand the process your provider will use to select the correctly sized system for your home and what the cost will be.
+Before work begins, make sure you understand how your provider will properly size the new unit for your home and what the cost will be.

-Typically, your HVAC system should be inspected twice a year.
-After an inspection, your HVAC technician will tell you what, if any, services are required.
-You should also call a technician if you start to notice any issues, like leaks, unusual smells, or strange noises.
+Typically, you should have your HVAC system inspected twice a year.
+After an inspection, your technician will tell you what services are required.
+You should also have an inspection if you notice any new issues, like leaks, unusual smells, or strange noises.
 If you have ductwork in your home, it should be serviced every few years.

-The best times to have an HVAC inspection are during the spring and fall.
-Technicians are often less busy during these times, making it easier to get an appointment.
+The best times of the year to have your HVAC system inspected are the spring and fall.
+Technicians are often less busy during these times, so it will be easier to get an appointment.
 This also ensures that your system is ready for the summer and winter, the times of the year when it sees the most use.

 You can save energy during the summer by making it easier for your HVAC system to keep your home cool.
 Set your thermostat as close to the outside temperature as you comfortably can, and avoid making drastic changes in temperature all at once.
 Keep your roof well-maintained and seal any leaks around your doors and windows to avoid letting cool air escape.
 Similarly, make sure your attic is well ventilated to avoid trapping excess heat in your home.